AliKarakus/me485-HWs/README.md

 Homework 1

-In this homework you are going to implement various garadient computation techniques in mefvm.
+In this homework, you are going to implement various gradient computation techniques in mefvm.

+Required Modules: scipy, numpy, argparse